-Effect: Until the start of the next Profound Decisions Empire event you can perform the ritual Chamber of Delights (Night/8) and The Cuckoo's Edge (Autumn/6) as if you had mastered them; if you have already mastered one of these rituals, you may perform them as if you have one additional rank of Night magic.
+Until the start of the next Profound Decisions Empire event you can perform the ritual Chamber of Delights (Night/8) and The Cuckoo's Edge (Autumn/6) as if you had mastered them; if you have already mastered one of these rituals, you may perform them as if you have one additional rank of Night magic, subject to the normal rules about additional rnaks.
 You should keep this vision and show it to a referee if you perform this ritual.

-When you awaken, for at least the next hour, you find yourself inadvertantly refering to people and places with exotic sounding names.
+Roleplaying effect: When you awaken, for at least the next hour, you find yourself inadvertantly referring to people and places with exotic sounding names.
 You may mean to say "Maarit is looking for you" but instead will say "Jana Tep is looking for you."
 You may mean to discuss "the Dawnish problem" and instead begin talking about "the Abon Thul problem."
 It is possible that if you are speaking to someone else who experienced this vision they may recognise your reference (you are encouraged to riff off one another to create a story around the mispoken words).